GAVIPRASAD/GlanceAtPast/README.md

 - run ```npm i && npm start``` for both client and server side to start the app

-To see the app in Your browser visit
+To see the app in Your browser visit the website

 https://gps-glance.netlify.app/